HugoBlox/hugo-blox-builder/exampleSite/content/post/managing-content.md

 To enable LaTeX math rendering for a page, you should include `math = true` in the page's `+++` preamble, as demonstrated in the included example site.
 Otherwise, to enable math on the homepage or for all pages, you must globally set `math = true` in `config.toml`.

+To disable source code highlighting by default for all pages, set `highlight = false` in `config.toml`.
+You can then enable source code highlighting only on pages that need it by setting `highlight = true` in that page's preamble.
+See the [code-highlighting docs]({{< ref "post/writing-markdown-latex.md#code-highlighting" >}}) for more details.

 To display an image in publication, post, or project page headers, you can include the `image = "my-image.jpg"` option in the page `+++` preamble.
 It is automatically assumed that the image is located in your `static/img/` folder.
 In the context of posts and projects, the image is intended to behave as a full width banner across the top of the article.

 ## Create a publication